IAB Programmatic Symposium

-Jack also founded and was CEO of Solariat, his second start-up.
-Solariat was a venture backed company that used machine learning to automate customer service and advertising in social media and user conversations.
+Jack also co-founded and was CEO of Solariat, his second start-up.
+Solariat was a venture backed company that used machine learning and natural language processing to automate customer service and advertising in social media and user conversations.
 Solariat was sold to Genesys, a leading provider of multi-channel customer experience solutions for over 3,500 customers in 80 countries.

 Before Solariat, he founded and ran The MIG (now Xaxis) for WPP Group out of 24/7 Real Media.
 At the MIG, he conceived and built the ZAP and Zeus platforms to help agencies and advertisers improve the process of planning, buying, trafficking and optimizing digital media advertising campaigns.
 His work at 24/7 lead directly to the acquisition of 24/7 by WPP in 2007.

-Jack holds four patents and four patent filings in artificial intelligence and machine learning for prediction and targeting in digital and analogue media.
+Jack holds five patents in artificial intelligence and machine learning for prediction and targeting in natural language processing and media.
 He serves on the board of the WPP Data Alliance and is Board Member Emeritus of The University of Kentucky College of Communications.
 (Go Cats!)
 His writing and speaking has been featured in The New York Times, Newsweek, The New York Post, MediaPost, Business Insider, The Advertising Research Foundation, ANA, EGTA, The Joint Statistical Meetings and others.